awestover/thoughts/content/0stack/stimuli.md

+> Exposing your brain to lots of stimuli can wreck your ability to concentrate and stuff.

 Consider the following situation.
 1. You're trying to do something hard but in-line with [[goodness(universe)|your objective function]].
 2. Then your brain is like "oh, let's take a 5 minute break and check my email"